Nicklason/node-tf2-schema/README.md

 # node-tf2-schema

-Get information about all TF2 items
+Get information about TF2 items, effects, skins and more